 General

-Grievances regarding any decision or action made by a member of the Engineering Society may be brought to the Engineering Society Review Board.
+Grievances regarding any decision or action made by a member of the Engineering Society or anyone in an Engineering Society appointed position as outlined in Section γ.A may be brought to the Engineering Society Review Board.

-Grievances may include instances as defined in B.2.2 and other actions that compromise the integrity or image of the Engineering Society.
+Grievances may include instances as defined in Section B.2.2 and other actions that compromise the integrity or image of the Engineering Society.

 Grievances shall take the form of a message that includes the nature of the grievance and the names of all relevant parties.